 A few of these models include : –

 - Marketplace model

-LSPs offer a variety of delivery options in terms of the delivery time window.
+LSPs offer a variety of delivery options for the delivery time window.
 New players in the eCommerce business need to be definite and decisive upon the choice of business model and the delivery time window for the placed orders’ deliveries.
 Switching to another model midway might be troublesome and require a business overhaul.

 Shipping is another phase that is integrated into logistics.
-Ordering and timely delivery are possible only when there is a butter-smooth coordination between the eCommerce retailer and the shipping company.
+Ordering and timely delivery are possible only when there is butter-smooth coordination between the eCommerce retailer and the shipping company.
 Shipping is a process of transport of goods by some means of transportation.
-Shipping requires an understanding of few technical terms for new eCommerce players.
+New eCommerce players require the understanding of a few shipping terms.

 - Airway Bill Number (AWB No.) – It is used for tracking those shipments that are done via airways.
 This number is used to check the delivery status and current position of shipment.